bashaer310/E-commerce-Platform/README.md

   - Update user profile
 - **Product Management (Artworks, Workshops)**:
   - Artists can create, update, delete products (title, description, price)
-  - Customers can retrieve products with handling pagination and filtering
+  - Customers can retrieve products with pagination and filtering
   - View product details
-- **Category Management**:
+- **Category Management (types of artwork)**:
-  - Admin can create, update, delete categories (types of artwork)
+  - Admin can create, update, delete categories
-  - Retrieve categories with handling pagination and filtering
+  - Retrieve categories with pagination and filtering
 - **Order Management**:
   - Customers can create new order for artworks
   - Customers can retrieve order history with pagination and filtering